-Established in 2007, Valley Nonprofit Resources offers both information and services to strengthen the more than 5,300 nonprofit organizations in the San Fernando Valley region of Los Angeles.
+Established in 2007, Valley Nonprofit Resources offers both information and services to strengthen the 4,300 nonprofit organizations in the San Fernando Valley region of Los Angeles.
 Welcome to VNR's website!
 Click on the buttons above and at the top to access many resources that can help you increase the effectiveness of your nonprofit.
-VNR is a program within the Center for Southern California Studies, at California State University Northridge.
+VNR is a program within the Institute of Social and Behavioral Sciences, at California State University Northridge.

 Welcome to Valley Nonprofit Resources

-2019 Resource Directory for Nonprofit Capacity Building in Los Angeles County (.pdf) Note: New Edition Available
+2023 Resource Directory for Nonprofit Capacity Building in Los Angeles County (.pdf)

 In the News